Numbri Aadmi

 Numbri Aadmi (Man with Number) is a 1991 Indian Hindi-language action film directed by Swaroop Kumar, produced by Dimppy Ramdayal, starring Mithun Chakraborty, Kimi Katkar, Sangeeta Bijlani and Amrish Puri.

 Plot

-The plot revolves with an unknown Robinhood character who helps the poor and honest when they are threatened and harassed by powerful, ruthless and corrupt people.
-People call him as Numbri Aadmi, but they are unable to trace him, even though he lives among them.
+The plot revolves around an unknown Robin Hood-esque character who helps the poor and honest when they are threatened and harassed by powerful, ruthless, and corrupt people.
+People call him as "Numbri Aadmi", but they are unable to trace him, though he lives among them.